BobKuczewski/CardIAC/README.md

 Simply download those files to any location on your computer and open the only HTML file (index.html) with a web browser (usually by double clicking on it).
 That should bring up a page similar to the image above.
 Then follow along with the example below or any of the examples available on the Internet.
+Alternatively, you can also click on **[this link](https://bobkuczewski.github.io/CardIAC-B/)** to open an on-line version of CardIAC-B. It's best to move that page to a separate browser window so you can easily switch between these instructions and that computer simulation.

 ## Simple Programming Example - Add two numbers (the hard way)